Coarsening polyhedral complexes: Polyhedral complexes in oriented matroids

 If the rank of $\L$ is $n$, then $\set{X\in\L:\rank(X)\in\set{n-1,n}}$ is connected by \cite[Proposition~4.2.3]{OrientedMatroids}.
 The following proposition is \cite[Proposition~4.2.6]{OrientedMatroids}.

-\begin{prop} Let $P$ be an the order ideal in~$\L$ generated by a set of covectors of full rank $n$.
-Then $P$ is a polytope if and only if the following condition holds: If $Y$ and $Z$ are maximal in $P$ and $X$ is on a shortest path from $X$ to $Y$ in $\Set{X\in \L:\rank(X)\in\set{n-1,n}}$, then $X\in P$. \end{prop}
+\begin{prop} Let $P$ be an order ideal in~$\L$ generated by a set of covectors of full rank $n$.
+Then $P$ is a polyhedron if and only if the following condition holds: If $Y$ and $Z$ are maximal in $P$ and $X$ is on a shortest path from $X$ to $Y$ in $\Set{X\in \L:\rank(X)\in\set{n-1,n}}$, then $X\in P$. \end{prop}